-Rate of tax :-Flat rate of 30% on the total income after deduction of interest and remuneration to partners at the specified rates.
-(No surcharge for Asst.
-Yr.
-2010-11) to be increased by education cess secondary and higher education cess @ 3% on Income-tax.
+Rate of tax :-Flat rate of 30% on the total income after deduction of interest and remuneration to partners/Designated Partners at the specified rates + Surcharge of 10% if Total Income exceeds 1 Crore and will be further increased by education cess secondary and higher education cess @ 3% on Income-tax.

-- Payment to a non-working partner will not be allowed as a deduction Partners
+1. Payment of Remuneration to a non-working partner will not be allowed as a deduction

 |Book Profit/Loss||% or amount of deduction||Book Profit/Loss||% or amount of deduction|

 |up to Rs.
 50,000||Rs.
 50,000||up to Rs.
 50,000||Rs.
 50,000|

 |up to Rs.
 1,00,000*||90%||up to Rs.
 75,000*||90%|

 |From A.Y.
 2010-11, deduction for payment of remuneration to working partners for both Business as well as professional firms has changed as under:

 |Book Profit/Loss||% of amount of deduction|